 Built with sustainability in mind, the lodge is very eco-friendly, having been built by hand, with no heavy equipment, by onsite tree experts.
 Every effort was made to preserve every tree and plant on the property, leaving the most minimal footprint possible.
 They have also recently added a solar power system that operates all of the electrical needs of the lodge including lighting, fans, kitchen, refrigeration, freezing and communication, meaning that only on very overcast days is the generator required.

-The lodge has 8 en-suite bungalows (soon to be 10 by October 1st, 2016!) with comforts you just wouldn’t expect to find high in the trees in the middle of the jungle, with showers, sinks, toilets, fresh white linens, chairs and comfortable beds with mosquito-netting as standard.
+The lodge has 10 en-suite bungalows that sleep between 2 and 5 guests, with comforts you just wouldn’t expect to find high in the trees in the middle of the jungle, with showers, sinks, toilets, fresh white linens, chairs and comfortable beds with mosquito-netting as standard.
 The bathrooms may not come with hot water but, believe us, a cool shower in the heat of the Amazon is more than welcome.

 The bungalows range from 36 ft to a staggering 67 ft in the air, all joined by secure walkways and platforms for excellent wildlife spotting opportunities.
 You may be fortunate enough to see up to 5 different species of monkeys, pink and grey dolphins, sloths, toucans, macaws, parrots, parakeets, and with some luck, even a jaguar.